tomas-fryza/vhdl-course/labs/03-vivado/README.md

 2. Create a new working folder `03-vivado` for this exercise.

-3. Use your favorite text editor, such as VS Code, Notepad, etc. and create a new file `README.md` in your `03-vivado/` folder.
+3. Use your favorite text editor, such as VS Code, Notepad++, etc. and create a new file `README.md` in your `03-vivado/` folder.
 Copy/paste [report template](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-1/master/labs/03-vivado/report.md) to your `03-vivado/README.md` file.

 <a name="part2"></a>